Green-Software-Foundation/certification/submission-questionnaire.md

 ## Metadata

-- What is the measurement name?
+- Application name?
+  *provide the name of the application under measurement*

+- Application version
-  *The name must match the title of the submitted IMP*
+  *provide the specific version of the application under measurement*

-- What is the SCI score?
-  *Provide the overall SCI score for the entire system*
+- Application description

-- Please describe the system in terms that software generalists can understand.
-Please be very specific about version numbers, deployment details etc.
+  *Please describe the system in terms that software generalists can understand.
+Please be very specific about version numbers, deployment details etc.*

+- Application URL
+  *Please link to the application itself or its documentation*

+- Accountable Organization
+  *Give your organization name*

+- Accountable Person:
+  *Name of the person submitting the certification*

+- Accountable contact:
+  *Contact email for the accountable person*

+- Measurement time span
+  *Start and end date and time*

+- Measurement manifest file
+  *Provide link to the measurement IMP file*

+- Measurement Visualizer Link
+  *Link to the IF visualizer for your manifest file*

+- Measurement summary
+  *A short 2-3 sentence description of the measurement being certified*

+## Functional Unit

 - Please describe the functional unit, R, used in your SCI calculation

 - Why was this functional unit chosen?
   *Please explain why your chosen functional unit is appropriate for your application*

-- What is the total timespan covered by your measurement?
-  *e.g. if your measurements cover 2025-04-01 to 2025-04-02 then the total timespan is 1 day*

-- Please provide a URL for the documentation for the software under measurement *If you do not have open documentation, provide a link to to a website, blog or social media account where you share information about your software application*

-- Please provide the name of the accountable person for this measurement *This will ideally be your name as the submitting person but can be your title or team name if necessary*
+## Methodology

-- Please list the components in your tree
+- Please explain your general methodological approach.
-  *List all the components in your tree.
-Use indentation to indicate component heirarchy*
+  *describe the components under measurement and a brief outline of the data gathered and processes used to convert observatiosn to SCI scores for each component*

+- Key insights
+  *What are the most important insights arising from your measurement?*

 - Did you undertake any assessment of SCI score error?
   *If you can provide any quantification of the estimate uncertainty, please describe here*